DevOpsMansa/mongoDB-DatabaseApplication/README.md

   Create PATCH/PUT routes for data updates.
   Create DELETE routes for data deletion.

-7. Implement Data Validation Route (Optional):
-  Create a route to test MongoDB data validation.
+7. Implement Data Validation Route (If vlidation is dome in mongoDB, share screenshot) OR Create a route to test MongoDB data validation.

 8. Populate Collections with Sample Data:

-  Use your application to insert sample data into each collection.
+  Use application to insert sample data into each collection.
 Ensure at least five sample documents per collection.

 9. Code Organization:
   Organize your code into modular files (e.g., separate files for routes, models, database connection).
   Use a reasonable folder structure.